sophiem18/phillyCoffeeGrinders/README.md

 It is all for fun and just something I wanted to try out.

 If I were to expand on this project, I would definitely improve the front end, A LOT.
 Thanks for reading this!
 Take a look around the site.

+P.S.
+I was not using Git or any sort of version control because we were not told to.
+Now I realize I probably should have been and showing all of my progress.
+But hey, you live and you learn!